palm tree toxic to cats?

 FIRST THINGS FIRST

 Some have heard the Parlor Palm might be toxic.
-Well, for this Palm - It Depends>
+Well, for this Palm Plant - It Depends>

 That info, we're thinking, might be a relief for you.
-Especially if you have a mini tropical paradise in your home.
-And concerned about palm tree toxicity to cats.
+Especially if you have a mini tropical paradise at your home.
+And logically, concerned about palm tree toxicity to cats.

 House Cat looking at a potted Parlor Palm